rohan220217/rohan220217/README.md

 ### Glad to see you here! 🤩  &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=rohan220217.rohan220217)

 I'm a 3rd year student pursuing Master's in Computer Science 🎓 from Jawaharlal Nehru University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on Image Processing 🤓.
+Apart from that I also love to guide newbies 👨🏻‍💻.
+I'm currently into Web, App Development 🕸️ and working on Data Structure and Algorithm 🤓.

 <img align="right" height="250" width="375" alt="GIF" src="https://miro.medium.com/proxy/1*mr7WXw8tgpMhqugKP2WhrA.gif" />

 ### Talking about Personal Stuffs:

-- 🛠 I’m currently working with Node.js, Express.js, VueJS, <br /> Mongodb, Javascript, Python etc 💻.
+- 🛠 I’m experienced in Flutter, Node.js, Express.js, VueJS, <br /> Mongodb, Javascript, Python etc 💻.
 - 👨🏻‍💻 I’m currently learning Data Structure and Algorithm 🚀.
 - ⚡ Fun fact: 47% of users expect websites to load within 2 seconds.
 - 📫 How to reach me: rk220217@gmail.com